openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

 The Credential Endpoint issues a Credential as approved by the End-User upon presentation of a valid Access Token representing this approval.
+Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.